 Michael Tarnoff MD, Board President

-Dr. Tarnoff maintains a part-time clinical and academic practice in minimally invasive and bariatric surgery at Tufts Medical Center and Tufts University School of Medicine in Boston, where he is currently an Adjunct Associate Professor of Surgery.
+Michael received his Doctor of Medicine degree from the University of Medicine and Dentistry of New Jersey, where he also completed a general surgery residency and a surgical research fellowship.
+He completed a fellowship in advanced laparoscopic surgery at the Cleveland Clinic Foundation.
+He received a Bachelor of Science degree from Washington University.
+Michael maintains a part-time clinical and academic practice in minimally invasive and bariatric surgery at Tufts Medical Center and Tufts University School of Medicine in Boston, where he serves as an Adjunct Associate Professor of Surgery.

 Ileana Wachtel is a seasoned communication strategist with extensive experience working in communications for cutting edge political campaigns, nonprofit organizations and startups that have been instrumental in laying the foundation for change in our nation.
 She has worked for political candidates and organizations over the past two decades, from Governor Jerry Brown and Senator Barbara Boxer to organizations such as Americans Elect and StudentsFirst.
 She has also advised on communication strategy for Super PACs as well as conducted opposition research on multiple national and state level campaigns.
 She has also advised on film projects, book tours and other advocacy campaigns promoting social change.